Donate

 Choosing white bread or “wraps” which are often higher in fat than normal breadChoosing whole-grain bread or taking the top slice off your sub and eating it open-faced

 Pizza isn’t considered health food—and for good reason.
 It’s high in calories and typically loaded with fatty meats and cheese with little nutritional value.
-Two slices can easily add up to 600 calories and more than a full day’s worth of sodium.
+Two slices can easily add up to 600 calories and more than a full day’s worth of sodium and saturated fat.
 But it is possible to indulge in pizza now and again without completely undoing your healthy diet.
-However, there’s no good way to avoid the high sodium, so try to limit your sodium intake in the meals leading up to and following your pizza outing.
+However, there’s no easy way to avoid the high sodium in pizza, so try to limit your sodium intake in the meals leading up to and following your pizza outing.

 It’s also important to pay attention to portion sizes.
-This means limiting the number of slices you eat, but not all slices are equal.
+This means watching the number of slices you eat, and keeping in mind that not all slices are made equal.
 Be aware that a large slice of pizza is almost 40% bigger than a medium slice of pizza, with the corresponding calorie bump.
 And don’t be fooled by the personal pan pizza, which are usually 800 calories or more.
-If you do choose a personal pizza, eat half and save the rest for later.
+If you do choose a personal pizza, try to eat half and, if you’re feeling satiated, save the rest for later.

 Order your pizza with light cheese.
 A little cheese can go a long way!
 You can also try substituting lower-calorie ricotta cheese for mozzarella.
-At the very least, don’t order extra cheese.
+At the very least, try to avoid ordering extra cheese.

 Load your pizza up with veggie toppings.
 Most chains have lots of healthy options, including tomato, peppers, mushrooms, spinach, artichoke, garlic, onion, and broccoli.

 Limit high-fat meat toppings, such as pepperoni, bacon, sausage, Philly meat, ham, and beef.
-If you must have meat, stick to chicken.
+If you prefer to have meat, try to opt for chicken.

 Avoid pasta, which tends to be less healthy than the pizza at fast food joints.
-Fast food pasta dishes are usually little more than a heaping serving of refined-carb noodles and meat-heavy sauces.
+Fast food pasta dishes are usually a large serving of refined-carb noodles and meat-heavy sauces.

 Skip the sides.
 Say no to garlic knots, mozzarella sticks, and cheesy bread.
-You’ll cut out a lot of calories, carbs, and unhealthy fat.
+You’ll cut out a lot of calories, excess carbs, and unhealthy fats.
+It’s also likely that the pizza will be filling enough on it’s own.

 Healthier pizza and Italian fast food options